mistweaverco/zana-client/README.md

 The heart of Zana is its `zana-lock.json` file.
 This file is used to keep track of the installed packages and their versions.

+You can tell Zana where to find the `zana-lock.json` and the packages by setting the environment variable `ZANA_HOME`.

+If `ZANA_HOME` is not set,
-Zana expects `zana-lock.json` to be in the following directories:
+Zana will look for the `zana-lock.json` file in the default locations:

 - Linux: `$XDG_CONFIG_HOME/zana/zana-lock.json` or `$HOME/.config/zana/zana-lock.json`
 - macOS: `$HOME/Library/Application Support/zana/zana-lock.json`